joelchrono12/joelchrono12.ml/_posts/2023-10-01-september-2023-summary.md

 ---
-title: etembe,  2023 Summary
+title: September 2023 Summary
 header: September 2023 Summary
-description: What I' done this month when it comes to media consumption and other things I want to talk about: tags: monthly movies podcasts gaming manga, permalink: /blog/september-2023-summary/
+description: What I've done this month when it comes to media consumption and other things I want to talk about
+tags: monthly movies podcasts gaming manga
+permalink: /blog/september-2023-summary/
+layout: post
-layout: post: te: 2023-10-01 06:53:05 -0600
+date: 2023-10-01 06:53:05 -0600
 host: fosstodon.org
+username: joel
-username: joel: m_id: 111159998910414736
+com_id: 111159998910414736
 ---

-So, there's been, like always, quite a lot of stuff that I've:one this month,.
+So, there's been, like always, quite a lot of stuff that I've done this month.

 The most noticeable for you, or maybe not noticeable at all, is that I changed my website domain! it used to be `joelchrono12.xyz` and its now `joelchrono.xyz`.
-It is fairly easy to forget, since I'm sure most of you only type the first couple letters and hit enter (or read this from an RSS feed).: Nextcloud
+It is fairly easy to forget, since I'm sure most of you only type the first couple letters and hit enter (or read this from an RSS feed).

 So yeah, it should now be easier to type and remember.
-Its quite wild compared to how much I struggled back when I started this blog, since I didn't have any money to spare on t: ., Regardless, I should be going with what I consumed this month!
+Its quite wild compared to how much I struggled back when I started this blog, since I didn't have any money to spare on this.

+Regardless, I should be going with what I consumed this month!

 ## Podcasts